Adron/terrazura/README.md

 # terrazura

-Next week I'm going to present a Hasura, Azure, and Terraform stream session.
-This is what I'm going to cover, and it'll all go in this repository.
+Last week of 2020, I'm going to present a Hasura, Azure, and Terraform stream session on Twitch.
+This is what I'm going to cover, and it'll all go into this repository.
 If you'd like to watch this session, star this repo and it'll get updated at 10am PT on Wednesday the 30th.
 The channel I'll be streaming on, is [Thrashing Code @ Twitch](https://www.twitch.tv/thrashingcode).
+Star this repo, [Follow](https://www.twitch.tv/thrashingcode) my Twitch channel, and I'll see you there. 🤘

 * Setup of infrastructure as code using Terraform.
 * Setup of GraphQL API Hasura Server.